miloserdev/openbmc/meta-raspberrypi/docs/extra-build-config.md

 be overridden to select the exact kernel image type (eg. zImage) and u-boot command (eg. bootz) to be used.

-To operate correctly, U-Boot requires `enable_uart=1` in `config.txt` file for the following boards:
-* Raspberry Pi Zero W
-* Raspberry Pi 3 32-bit
-* Raspberry Pi 3 64-bit
-* Raspberry Pi 4 32-bit
-* Raspberry Pi 4 64-bit
-It means that, for those boards, `RPI_USE_U_BOOT = "1"` is not compatible with `ENABLE_UART = "0"`.

 ## Image with Initramfs

 To build an initramfs image:

-* Set this 3 kernel variables (in kernel's do_configure:prepend in linux-raspberrypi.inc after the line kernel_configure_variable LOCALVERSION "\"\""
+* Set this 3 kernel variables (in kernel's do_configure_prepend in linux-raspberrypi.inc after the line kernel_configure_variable LOCALVERSION "\"\""
 )
   - kernel_configure_variable BLK_DEV_INITRD y
   - kernel_configure_variable INITRAMFS_SOURCE ""